surcoufx83/syshub-rest-module/README.md

 #### Example configuration - Basic auth (static)

-The following code is an example to setup your environment for basic authentication.
+The following code is an example to set up your environment for basic authentication.
 This example uses static, predefined user-independent access data.
 In the scenario where the access data is entered by a user, please use the [following section](#example-configuration---basic-auth-user-input).

 ```ts